 Forteo is a manufactured version of parathyroid hormone (PTH), a naturally occurring hormone that regulates calcium and phosphate in the body.
 PTH can have beneficial or harmful effects on the bone, depending on the pattern of exposure to PTH.
 Having high PTH all the time (known medically as hyperparathyroidism) can lead to bone loss.
 However, when PTH is given once a day (such as with Forteo), it seems to have the opposite effect, helping to build new bone.

-Forteo has been evaluated in several studies for various osteoporosis-related uses.
+This medication has been evaluated in several studies for various osteoporosis-related uses.

 Forteo and Postmenopausal Women

 Forteo has been evaluated in four studies of postmenopausal women with osteoporosis.
 In these studies, taking Forteo (along with calcium and vitamin D) reduced the risk of vertebral fractures (broken spinal bones) by 65 percent, compared to women who took just calcium and vitamin D. Forteo also reduced the risk of non-vertebral fractures (broken bones other than the spine) by 53 percent.
-Also, women taking Forteo showed increased bone mineral density, compared to the women not taking the drug.
+Also, women taking it showed increased bone mineral density, compared to the women not taking the drug.